THE EXTRAORDINARY JOURNEY OF LUSTREWARE

 Tickets include access to Gallery 31 (Islamic Lustre & Tin Glaze Ceramics), and Gallery 40 (Studio Pottery in European Ceramics) for a non-guided tour until 5.15pm.

-First used in 10th-century Iraq, lustreware experienced many adaptations as craftsmen from countries as diverse as Iran, Spain, Mexico, and Britain explored its technical complexities and aesthetic virtues.
+The decorative technique known as lustreware - ceramic painted with an iridescent metallic pigment over the glaze was first used in 10th-century Iraq.
+From then on, lustreware went through many adaptations as craftsmen from countries as diverse as Iran, Spain, Mexico, and Britain explored its technical complexities and aesthetic virtues.

 Find out more about Ashmolean Membership: Become a Member